Arius: Eusebius of Caesarea

-“We cannot accordingly describe Eusebius (of Caesarea) as a formal Arian in the sense that he knew and accepted the full logic of Arius, or of Asterius' position.
-But undoubtedly, he approached it nearly” (page 59).
+"We cannot accordingly describe Eusebius (of Caesarea) as a formal Arian in the sense that he knew and accepted the full logic of Arius, or of Asterius' position.
+But undoubtedly, he approached it nearly."

 Origen and Arius

 Like many third-century Christian scholars, Arius was influenced by the writings of Origen, widely regarded as the first great theologian of Christianity.
 However, while both agreed on the subordination of the Son to the Father, and Arius drew support from Origen's theories on the Logos, the two did not agree on everything.
-Arius clearly argued that the Logos had a beginning and that the Son, therefore, was not eternal, the Logos being the highest of the Created Order.
-This idea is summarized in the statement "there was a time when the Son was not."
-By way of contrast, Origen believed the relation of the Son to the Father had no beginning, and that the Son was "eternally generated".
+For example: